larry-k88/PY110/study_guides/study_guide.md

     + Modifying nested elements in the deep copy has no effect on the original
     + Requires a lot more processing than shallow copies
     + `import copy` - `copy.deepcopy(iterable)`

++ Rarely a need to copy immutable objects - sharing them is safe as they can't be changed and therefore multiple references to the same object can't cause any unwanted side effects.
++ Deep copies of immutable objects don't duplicate the immutable objects - they are reused

 ## Discuss a function's use and purpose (a "user-level" description) instead of its implementation